What is the Plus Test?

 The Plus Test is more extensive and rigorous than the standard European ECE R44 testing and even surpasses i-Size tests.
 For more information and recommendations.

-Click here, and if you have any questions feel free to contact our customer service team via email, or give us a call on 0117 986 8184.
+Click here to read more about this topic and if you have any questions feel free to contact our customer service team via email, or give us a call on 0117 986 8184.